Rank-Learner: Orthogonal Ranking of Treatment Effects: Experiments

 \textbf{Baselines and training details.} We compare \method against the na{\"i}ve CATE-based strategy using the \textbf{T-learner} \cite{kunzel:2019:metalearners} and the \textbf{DR-learner} \cite{kennedy:2023:optimal}, with the latter being Neyman-orthogonal.
 To isolate the benefit of orthogonalization for ranking, we also include a non-orthogonal \textbf{plug-in ranker} that learns a scoring model~$g$ by optimizing $\mathcal{L}^{\text{soft}}(g, \hat\eta)$.
 This learning objective uses the soft targets, based on plug-in estimates of the treatment effects, instead of the orthogonal pseudo labels.
-These baselines allow us to disentangle \emph{(i)}~the benefit of direct ranking versus the na{\"i}ve strategy based on \textit{full} CATE estimation and \emph{(ii)}~orthogonal versus plug-in objectives for ranking.
+Together, these baselines allow us to disentangle \emph{(i)}~the benefit of direct ranking versus the strategy based on \textit{full} CATE estimation and \emph{(ii)}~orthogonal versus plug-in objectives for ranking.
+Additional comparisons against recent CATE baselines are provided in Appendix~\ref{app:additional_comparisons}.

-Across all experiments, we use the \emph{same} model architecture and training details for a \emph{fair} comparison.
+Across our experiments, we use the \emph{same} model architecture and training details for a \emph{fair} comparison.
 In particular, the nuisance functions and second-stage models are implemented as feedforward neural networks with a single hidden layer and ReLU activations, with linear output layers for regression and sigmoid output layers for classification.
 Models are trained with Adam \cite{kingma:2015:adam} for up to 50 epochs, with early stopping based on the validation loss, retaining the best model checkpoint.
 For model selection, we tune the hyperparameters of the ranking methods using the approximated AUTOC on the validation set \cite{chernozhukov:2025:causal}, while CATE estimators are selected using their standard validation loss.
 Training is computationally lightweight with all models converging within minutes.
 Further implementation details are in Appendix~\ref{app:impldetails}.